CHTC/tutorial-CHTC-AF3/README.md

 # Predicting Protein Structures with AlphaFold3 on the CHTC GPU Capacity

+## Introduction

 A two-phase workflow: alignment generation → structure prediction

-AlphaFold3 (AF3) is a next-generation biomolecular structure prediction system capable of modeling multichain protein complexes, DNA/RNA interactions, ligands, and modified residues (e.g., 2′-O-methylated RNAs or glycosylated amino acids).
-This guide provides a step-by-step workflow for running AF3 on the CHTC HTC ecosystem, including how to structure your project, prepare input JSON files, run many inference jobs with HTCondor, and transfer your inputs/results using OSDF.
+AlphaFold3 (AF3) predicts atomic-resolution biomolecular structures for proteins, nucleic acids, and complexes.
+This guide walks you through running AF3 on CHTC: organize your project, prepare input JSONs, submit HTCondor jobs, and transfer inputs/results using OSDF.

 AlphaFold3 workloads in high-throughput environments are best organized into two separate job types:
 * **Step 1: Generating the Alignments (Data-Only Pipeline)**